-The graded requirements of the course differ dependent on whether you are a School Psychology, MCFT, PMHC or PMHC-A not planning to complete a thesis, or a student working toward admission to the M.S. and planning to complete a thesis.
-Overall, the requirements of the course include, homework and in class assignments/class participation, article summaries and critiques, the development of a research article critique guide, an, a group research project and/or introduction to a research plan.
+The graded requirements of the course differ dependent on whether or a student working toward admission to the M.S. and planning to complete a thesis or you are a student with a strong research background that is not planning to complete a thesis.
+Overall, the requirements of the course include, homework and in class assignments/class participation, article summaries and critiques, the development of a research article critique guide, and an introduction to a research proposal/literature review.